Jilliane1993/regression_final/README.md

 - Modeling for Movies in pitching or pre-produciton stages
     - Modeling_with_female_predictors.ipynb

--Modeling for pre-production with Male IMDB Score target
+- Modeling for pre-production with Male IMDB Score target
-    -Modeling_with_male_predictors.ipynb
+    - Modeling_with_male_predictors.ipynb